Koszul duality: Koszul duality

+i.e., an equivalence between the bounded derived categories of finitely generated graded modules over $A$ and over $A^{!}$.

 Variants

 As an alternative to passing to certain subcategories of the derived categories of $A$ and $A^!$ to obtain equivalences, it is possible instead to obtain equivalences between certain quotients of the homotopy categories.
 Usually these quotients are larger than the derived category, as they are obtained by factoring out some subcategory of the category of acyclic complexes, but they have the advantage that every complex of modules determines some element of the category, without needing to impose boundedness conditions.
 A different reformulation gives an equivalence between the derived category of $A$ and the 'coderived' category of the coalgebra $(A^!)^*$.

 An extension of Koszul duality to D-modules states a similar equivalence of derived categories between dg-modules over the dg-algebra $\Omega_X$ of Kähler differentials on a smooth algebraic variety X and the $D_X$-modules.

 Koszul duality for operads

 An extension of the above concept of Koszul duality was formulated by Ginzburg and Kapranov who introduced the notion of a quadratic operad and defined the quadratic dual of such an operad.
 Very roughly, an operad is an algebraic structure consisting of an object of n-ary operations for all n.
 An algebra over an operad is an object on which these n-ary operations act.
 For example, there is an operad called the associative operad whose algebras are associative algebras, i.e., depending on the precise context, non-commutative rings (or, depending on the context, non-commutative graded rings, differential graded rings).
 Algebras over the so-called commutative operad are commutative algebras, i.e., commutative (possibly graded, differential graded) rings.
 Yet another example is the Lie operad whose algebras are Lie algebras.
 The quadratic duality mentioned above is such that the associative operad is self-dual, while the commutative and the Lie operad correspond to each other under this duality.

 Koszul duality for operads states an equivalence between algebras over dual operads.
 The special case of associative algebras gives back the functor $A \mapsto A^!$ mentioned above.